 February 7, 2013

-Surprisingly enough it was very inexpensive to make the switch.
-I was so worried that my luggage would not make it onto the airplane (because I made the switch less than an hour before departure) but miracles happen and when the carousel started spinning I was thrilled to see my bags come out!!
+Surprisingly enough it was easy to make the switch.
+I was so worried that my luggage would not make it onto the airplane (because I made the change less than an hour before departure) but miracles happen and when the carousel started spinning on the other side I was thrilled to see my bags come out!!

 About 30 minutes after reaching altitude an older gentleman asked if he could sit in the aisle seat next to me because his current assignment did not allow him to stretch his long legs sufficiently.
-I discovered that Sammy is a son of the south who was flying back to Colombia with his wife to visit her family.
-As we passed the hours talking, he introduced me to Cony and together they insisted that I come with them because she has a sister who lives in the same city that I am traveling to.
+I discovered that Sammy is a son of the south – provenance Georgia, who is flying back to Colombia with his wife to visit her family.
+As we passed the hours talking, he introduced me to Cony and together they insisted that I come with them because she has a sister who lives near the same city that I am traveling to.

-It has been such an amazing experience!
-Of course they insisted that it was no problem for me to come stay with them at her sisters apartment in Bogota.
+It has been an amazing experience!
+They insisted that it was no problem for me to come stay with them at her sisters apartment in Bogota.
 Upon discovering that I was struggling with a terrible cough and runny nose they fed and doctored me back to health with honey and fresh orange juice.

-Without them I would have been all alone in a city of 8 million people to find my way to the bus station and lodging.
-I am so humbled by their kindness, it is a wonderful thing.
+Without them I would have been all alone in a city of 8 million people and trying to find my way to the bus station not to mention lodging.
+I am humbled by their kindness, it is a wonderful thing.
 I knew they would not accept my money but I gave whatever I could, hemp bracelets and a bar of goats milk soap made by a friend.